 In response to the COVID-19 pandemic, the following relief has been made to the Return of Title IV Funds policy.
 The U.S. Department of Education may provide updated guidance as necessary.
 Section 3508 of the CARES Act directs the Secretary to waive the statutory requirement for institutions to return Title IV funds as the result of student withdrawals related to a qualifying emergency.
-For any student who begins attendance in a payment period or period of enrollment that includes March 13, 2020, or begins between March 13 and the later of December 31, 2020 or the last date that the national emergency is in effect, and subsequently withdraws from the period as a result of documented COVID-19-related circumstances, an institution is not required to return Title IV funds.
+For any student who begins attendance in a payment period or period of enrollment that includes March 13, 2020, or begins between March 13, 2020, and ends at the end of the payment period that contains May 11, 2023, and subsequently withdraws from the period as a result of documented COVID-19related circumstances, an institution is not required to return Title IV funds.
 The CARES Act also directs the Secretary to waive student grant overpayments that result from the R2T4 process for students who withdraw as a result of documented COVID-19-related circumstances.